jlleongarcia/jlleongarcia/content/blog/llm-function-calling.md

 """

 system_reminder = """
-Good one.
-I've mixed and made my own version as follows:

 Never start your answers with "As an AI language model" when responding to questions.

 No disclaimer is needed in any situation.

-Keep the responses brief and to the point, avoid extra words and overly long explanations.

 Write using simple language so a grandma could understand.